top of page

 How trauma recovery works

 Therapists use many modalities to help their clients recover from trauma.
-In my Polyvagal Trauma Relief System and my client work, I have a very specific 3-phase system for helping people recover from their traumatic state.
+In my Polyvagal Trauma Relief System and client work, I have a very specific 3-phase system for helping people recover from their traumatic state.
 The three phases are:

 1. learn the science of the Polyvagal Theory to normalize and build a new narrative, which will reduce self-judgment, blame, and shame.